 Dr. Paula-Marie Mather grew up in a 200-acre piece of farmland.
 Her parents believed that there was a mutual attraction between her and animals as she was always bringing home injured and abandoned animals to rehabilitate them.
 Her mother allowed her to bring in the animals even though she had severe allergies to animals.

 Her fondest childhood memories are centred on a hobby farm where her grandfather taught her how to milk a cow and had her help deliver a calf.
 With all these childhood memories and a vision to become a veterinarian, she graduated from the Ontario Veterinary College in 1987.
-Today, she and her husband have two wonderful children, a Bernese mountain dog, Lucy and Tina our cat.
+Today, she and her husband Scott homestead on 4 acres with their bernese mountain dog Lucy, cat Lenny and 16 chickens.
+Her two children Annie and Shawn are grown and she now has two grandchildren Cash who is 4 and Charlie who is 1.

 Dr. Chantal Houle